 Apply for a disabled person's bus pass

-Find out if you’re eligible and how to apply for and renew a disabled person’s 'orange stripe' bus pass
+Find out if you’re eligible, and how to apply for or renew a disabled person’s orange stripe' bus pass

 - Who can apply